scalapb/ScalaPB/docs/src/main/tut/customizations.md

 Example: see `CustomMaps` in [maps.proto](https://github.com/scalapb/ScalaPB/blob/master/e2e/src/main/protobuf/maps.proto)

+You can also customize the collection type used for a map.
+See the next section for details.

 # Custom collection types

 By default, ScalaPB compiles repeated fields into a `Seq[T]`.
-When a message is parsed from bytes, the default implementation generates a `Vector[T]`, which is a subtype of `Seq[T]`.
-You can instruct ScalaPB to use a different collection type for a file, or just for one repeated field.
+When a message is parsed from bytes, the default implementation instantiates a `Vector[T]`, which is a subtype of `Seq[T]`.
+You can instruct ScalaPB to use a different collection type for one field by specifying the `collection_type` option.
+You can also specify a `collection_type` for the entire proto file by specifying a `collection_type` at the file-level.

 If both are defined then the field-level setting wins.

+Similar to `collection_type`, we have `map_type` for map types.
+By default, ScalaPB generates `scala.collection.immutable.Map` for maps, and you can customize it at the field level, or file-level by specifying a `map_type` option.

+`map_type` was introduced in ScalaPB 0.8.5.

 ```protobuf
 import "scalapb/scalapb.proto";